Hydrat-Agency/laravel-2fa/README.md

         }

         if (anyReason()) {
-            return false; // will use the default message }
+            return false; // will use the default reason used in message() method.
+        }

         return true;